 Costs Reconnect Does Not Cover

-Even as a Reconnect student, you will be responsible for other tuition or non-tuition costs, such as:
+Even as a Reconnect student, you may be responsible for other tuition or non-tuition costs, such as:

 - Out of district tuition costs.